Daliburgh: Services

 According to John Lorne Campbell, Sacred Heart hospital in Daliburgh was built in 1894 with money donated by philanthropist John Crichton-Stuart, 3rd Marquess of Bute, at the request of two South Uist Roman Catholic priests; important Gaelic Bard Fr.
 Allan MacDonald, alias ("Maighstir Ailein"), of St Peter's Church in Daliburgh and Fr John Mackintosh, alias "The Big Priest of the Horses" (Sagart Mòr nan Each), of St. Mary's Church in Bornish.

 The hospital was closed in 2000 and replaced by the newly built Uist and Barra Hospital in Benbecula.
 The old hospital has been converted into a care home for the elderly, now known as Taigh a' Chridhe Uile Naomh, retaining the original hospital as a part of the new.
 The building is a significant user of renewable energy, with ground source heat pumps and three 6 kW wind turbines.

 Near to Taigh a' Chridhe Uile Naomh is the South Uist Medical Centre, offering doctors consultations, practice nurses and pharmacy.

-Also in Daliburgh there is a fire and rescue service station, which is manned by volunteers, and a small territorial army centre.
+Also in Daliburgh there is a fire and rescue service station, which is staffed by volunteers, and a small territorial army centre.